Home » Water Quality » Contaminants » 4 Reasons for Yellow Well Water & How to Get Rid of It

 Iron Bacteria

-Iron bacteria are microscopic organisms that live in water and soil.
-They get their energy by oxidizing iron, manganese, and other metals, which can cause staining, clogging, and discoloration of water.
+Iron bacteria are tiny organisms that live in water and soil.
+They get their energy by oxidizing iron, manganese, and other metals.
+This process can cause your water to look yellow, orange, red, or even brown.
+Besides the color change, these bacteria can make your water taste swampy or oily.

-How to Get Rid of Yellow Water in Well
+How to Get Rid of Yellow Water in Your Well

 There are several different treatments available depending on the cause of the problem.